ssbc/ssb-tribes2/README.md

 ## API

+All methods with callbacks return a promise instead if a callback isn't provided.

 ### `ssb.tribes2.create(opts, cb)`

 Creates a new private group.
 This creates an encryption key, sets up a sub-feed for the group, and initializes the group with a `group/init` message, and `group/add-member` to signal you were added.
 Calls back with important info about the group.
-Returns a promise if a callback isn't provided

 - `opts` _Object_ - currently empty, but will be used in the future to specify details like whether the group has an admin subgroup, etc.
 - `cb` _Function_ - callback function of signature `(err, group)` where `group` is an object containing: